mickaelsilva/wgMLST/README.md

 * [Prodigal] (https://github.com/hyattpd/prodigal/releases/) (tested with v.
 2.6.0)

+**Notice**

+Previous versions used the full allele list to make a BLAST search over the genomes, increasing exponentially the time cost necessary to perform the allele calling with the growing allele database.
+To address this issue the allele call script has been modified using now 2 files per locus.
+One file will store all allelic sequence forms found, while a "short" version of the allele will store only new alleles with a significant difference to the closest allele (0.6<BSR<0.7).
+The short gene form will be used to perform the BLAST search allowing a good time performance allele calling while not losing a wide diversity range search.

 suggested folder structure:

 1. main folder - scripts and txt files
  1. sub folder - genomes - all genomes fasta files
  2. sub folder - genes - all genes fasta files
+	2.1 subfolder - short - all genes short form, extension ends with "_short.fasta"

 **Important Notes :**
 - lists of files MUST contain FULL PATH!
 - be sure your fasta files are formated in UNIX, for quick conversion use [dos2unix] (http://linuxcommand.org/man_pages/dos2unix1.html)
 - allele sequence of the gene files must represent a complete Coding Domain Sequence, with starting codon and stop codon according to the [NCBI table 11] (http://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi)
+- gene folder must have a subfolder cointaning duplicated gene files for the short form

 How to perform a complete wgMLST: